 An introduction to the fundamentals of typography and the study of letterforms that builds on the work of previous graphics classes.
 Progressive assignments develop hand drawing skills and craftsmanship while addressing problems of increasing complexity.
 Both historical and contemporary type are explored and type is considered both as visual form and visible language.
-Prerequisite or co-requisites: AR318 & 328.
 1:5:3

-AR 341 Photography II
+AR 341 (CA 341) Photography II

-(CA 341)